Youngkin faces test with Virginia legislative races

 Youngkin has expressed support for a 15-week ban on the procedure with exceptions.

-“In these districts he is well-liked,” Rexrode said.
-“His job approval is in the upper fifties, they think the state is heading in the right direction, and so he is able to provide some wind at their backs as they head toward Election Day.”
+“In these districts, he is well-liked,” Rexrode said.
+“His job approval is in the upper 50s, they think the state is heading in the right direction, and so he is able to provide some wind at their backs as they head toward Election Day.”

 Polls show Youngkin is relatively popular in Virginia.
 A Roanoke College poll released earlier this month showed Youngkin’s approval rating among Virginians at 51 percent.
 A Morning Consult survey released in July showed Youngkin with a 57 percent approval rating and 32 percent disapproval rating.